List of Hamilton Tiger-Cats head coaches

 The Hamilton Tiger-Cats are a professional Canadian football team based in Hamilton, Ontario, and are members of the East Division in the Canadian Football League (CFL).

 The Tiger-Cats were founded in 1950, with the merger of the Hamilton Tigers and the Hamilton Wildcats.
 Since the merger, the team has appeared in 21 Grey Cup finals and has won eight championships.
-The current Tiger-Cats head coach is Orlondo Steinauer.
+The current Tiger-Cats head coach is Scott Milanovich.

 Key

 Head coaches

-Note: Statistics are current through the end of the 2022 CFL season.
+Note: Statistics are current through the end of the 2024 CFL season.